mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Occasionally, characters get their hands on military- grade hardware, like grenade launchers, missiles, and rocket launchers.
 Resolving a launched grenade, rocket, or missile attack is a two-step process.
 The first step determines where the projectile ends up in relation to the target (see Determine Scatter).
 The second step resolves the effect of the projectile’s explosion.

-When you fire a grenade, rocket, or missile you use a Attack Major Action and roll a Heavy Weapons + Agility [Accuracy] (TN 18) Test modified for range and all the usual conditions.
+When you fire a grenade, rocket, or missile you use a Attack Major Action and roll a Heavy Weapons + Agility [Accuracy] (Threshold 18) Test modified for range and all the usual conditions.
 Success means the launched weapon hits right where you wanted.
-If you don’t meet the TN, the projectile scatters.
+If you don’t meet the Threshold, the projectile scatters.
 The gamemaster determines scatter by consulting the Scatter Table.

 #### Blast Effects